HiPerCoRe/KTT/documentation/ktt_api.md

 Supported data type lengths are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

-* `ArgumentId addArgumentVector(const std::vector<T>& data, const ArgumentAccessType& accessType, const ArgumentMemoryLocation& memoryLocation, const bool copyData)`:
+* `ArgumentId addArgumentVector(std::vector<T>& data, const ArgumentAccessType& accessType, const ArgumentMemoryLocation& memoryLocation, const bool copyData)`:
 Similar to previous method, but also allows choice of argument memory location and whether argument data is copied to tuner.
 If copy data flag is set to false, tuner will directly use data in original user vector for its operations.
 This results in lower memory overhead, but relies on a user to keep data in vector valid.
 Argument memory location specifies whether argument will be accessed from device or host memory during its usage by compute API.